KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 ## Creating the presentation queue

-The one thing that remains is modifying the logical device creation procedure to create the presentation queue and retrieve the `VkQueue` handle.
+The one thing that remains is modifying the logical device creation procedure to create the presentation queue and retrieve the `vk::Queue` handle.
 Add a field to `AppData` for the handle:

 ```rust,noplaypen
 struct AppData {